Skip to main content.

 Tragedies like these often shake our sense of trust and security.
 They feel personal because these are everyday people doing everyday things.
 Our kids go to school, we shop at grocery stores, attend concerts and movies, and…

 As humans, we strive to achieve a sense of belonging, acceptance and connection with others.
-These innate needs and desires are often originated from family.
+These innate needs and desires often originate from family.
 Through these interactions, we gain a sense of self-worth, security and community.
 Families, regardless of blood relation or choice, are bound together by shared meaning and values.
-These beliefs and perspectives shape the realities that form these connections, but what happens to a family when trauma alters and divides…
+These beliefs and perspectives shape the realities that form these connections, but what happens to a family when trauma alters…

 The stress of the COVID-19 pandemic has taken a toll on everyone, but especially on those who have battled the virus and now have lingering symptoms.